 If this issue isn’t addressed right away, your wall material may begin to weaken, causing the air handler to rip away and fall to the floor.
 Not only will you have to replace the broken air handler, but you will also have to deal with the cost of repairing your wall.
 So, if you notice any signs of water, or liquid, near your air handler, be sure to contact a professional ASAP.

 Occasionally, you may find that one of your air handlers has stopped working properly.
 This can be due to any number of things, including a failed motor, an electrical issue, or even a damaged fan.
 When your air handler isn’t working as it should, it can definitely make that area of your home feel quite uncomfortable.
 But, there is good news!

 When one of your air handlers stops working, the rest of the air handlers in your home will continue to run.
 This means that you can simply go to another room in your house to keep cool during the summer.

 Yes, a refrigerant leak is a common issue faced by all types of air conditioning systems, however, ductless systems are a little more vulnerable, as they’ve simply got more refrigerant lines running through the system.
 Therefore, it is important to be on the lookout for signs of a refrigerant leak to avoid a full-system breakdown.
 These signs include:

 - A loss of cooling or heating power

 - Strange hissing sounds

-To schedule your ductless repairs, contact the team at English Air, Inc. today.
+To schedule any type of AC repair in Belle Isle, FL contact the team at English Air, Inc. today.
 Don’t worry, we’ll take good care of you!